Translate

 Lovely shimmering light on this statuesque Little Egret.

-Sometimes it is better to take the wider photograph rather than compressing on a subject.
-I just love the way this Kingfisher mirrors the Winters hue.
+Sometimes, it is better to take a broader photograph rather than compressing a subject.
+I just love the way this Kingfisher mirrors the winter hue.

-A lone juvenile Ruff, makes a fleeting visit, unfortunately just as I bite into a sandwich!
+Unfortunately, a lone juvenile Ruff makes a fleeting visit just as I bite into a sandwich!

 (Common) Snipe, enjoying the afternoon sunshine.